I am a diversity-friendly and diversity-informed narrative therapist

 Believes that the person is not the problem.
 The problem is the problem.
 This is a narrative therapy concept.
 Clients are not judged, shamed or pathologised, nor is their self-blame supported.
 In my practice, problems are spoken about as being located outside of a person, such as in systems of power, dominant discourses, prevailing politics and so on.

 Actively engages in their own personal work in an ongoing basis to process their unconscious biases.
-They educate themselves about issues faced by people who identify as being outside the mainstream.
+They educate themselves about issues faced by people with experienced outside of the therapist's own lived experience.
 They keep informed about cultural attitudes to diversity and how these impact the wellbeing of particular communities.

 Does not pretend to be an expert in someone's life.
-They do not underestimate or brush over the dangers and discrimination people face, especially when they cannot relate to the issues themselves.
-A coach or therapist's guilt or ignorance is not the responsibility of the client.
-They do not assume anything.
-Problems present throughout all stages in life.
-We cannot necessarily eliminate problems, but we can certainly change our relationship with them.
+A therapist's guilt or ignorance is not the responsibility of the client.
+Problems present throughout all stages in life: in therapy alone, we cannot necessarily eliminate problems, but we can certainly change our relationship with them.

 Is active in breaking down assumptions.
 We cannot presume that every coach or therapist is diversity friendly, and therefore it's important that they overtly and transparently state their diversity stance.